 While Pete can speak about any of his books, his primary focus has been a speech called CRAZY, after his bestselling book.
 Using his family’s story and the research that he conducted inside the Miami-Dade County jail, Pete explains why jails and prisons should not be used as asylums and why programs such as CIT, Mental Health Courts, Jail Diversion and Re-Entry programs can save tax-dollars and lives.

-Beginning in 2016, Pete expanded his talks to include a new speech called Lessons I’ve Learned: The Key To Recovery Is Engagement, in which he talks about what he has learned dealing with his adult son, Kevin, who today is in recovery and works as a peer-to-peer specialist after a rocky journey that included being hospitalized five times, being arrested and being shot twice with a Taser by police.
+In his new speech, Pete talks about what he has learned dealing with his adult son, Kevin, who today is in recovery and works as a peer-to-peer specialist after a rocky journey that included being hospitalized five times, being arrested and being shot twice with a Taser by police.
+Pete is so excited about introducing this speech that for a short period he will cut his normal speaking fee in half for any mental health group that invites him back to speak after having heard him previously.

 If you wish to inquire about Pete’s availability and speaking fee, please e-mail him.